 - Children (still growing)

 Anyone who fasts for extended periods should do so only under close medical supervision.
+People with pre-existing medical conditions or on medication should check with their doctor before considering fasting.

 HOW TO FAST